 Putting the fun in fundraising!

-“Four years ago, Nicola wrote to Every Life supporters asking if we would consider becoming charity ambassadors.
+“Several years ago, Nicola wrote to Every Life supporters asking if we would consider becoming charity ambassadors.
 My first response was, ‘No way!
 I don’t want to ask people for money, or do a sponsored run, walk or parachute jump!’
 A couple of days later, I visited my local community market where local people sell plants, bread, jams, chutneys, ceramics, etc once a month, and surprised myself by thinking, ‘I could do this!’
 I could rent a table and sell hand-made sewn or knitted items to raise funds that way.
 I must explain that I am retired and love making things, so I do have the time and the inclination.

 So, for nearly three years, I have been enjoying sewing and knitting, the camaraderie of fellow stall-holders, meeting the local community, market visitors and customers, AND ultimately being able to raise money for this fantastic charity!
 I even joined the market committee two years ago.
 I sell one kind of thing each month, rather than a jumble-sale-type random selection, – for example, bunting or lavender bags in summer months; hats, hand-warmers, neck warmers or gloves in winter.
 I’ve also made shopping bags, bean bag frogs, children’s clothes and toys.
 Christmas always goes really well with various hand-made decorations.
 I make a plate of biscuits too and invite donations for those (not cakes as they are for sale in the café area).
 There are photos and publicity leaflets crammed onto my table too and I often get an opportunity to talk about our work in Kampala and impress people that I’ve been out there three times, so I do know what I’m talking about!